artemisak/RTX-BDI-MAS-Simulator/README.md

 <h2>Technical means</h2>

 A tiny Node.js web application with Express.js Server-Sent Events (SSE) support was developed to visualize the results of the simulation scenario execution in Python (Numpy + Scipy).
+Minimum computer specifications include having Python3, at least 4GB of RAM, and a processor clocked at least 1.8GHz.

 <h2>Installation and Usage</h2>